 To make 14k gold, pure gold is bonded with other metals to create a much stronger metal alloy.
 It may incorporate zinc, nickel, silver, or copper and is approximately 58% gold.

 From choosing the perfect diamond shape to setting style, deciding what gold you want to feature on your ring is a personal preference.
-14 karat gold comes in yellow, white and rose — each beautiful and complementary to many ring styles.
-If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and the style you want!
+14k gold comes in yellow, white, and rose — each beautiful and complementary to many ring styles.
+If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and your style!